 - Physical media, such as movies on VHS/DVD.

 - Instructor-created video lectures and home movies.

 Closed-captioning means that the captions may be toggled on and off, and open-captioning means that the captions stay on.

 Securing copyright permissions and captioning the media are highly time-consuming processes.
 To ensure that appropriate accommodations are in place, we ask that instructors make their requests 4-6 weeks in advance.

 An individual with a disability requesting captioned media for the first time must submit disability verification based on our Deaf & Hard-of-Hearing Documentation Guidelines.
 Please visit our “Registering with the DPRC” page for more information on how to register with our office or to download our guidelines.
-Your eligibility for this accommodation is determined through the DPRC registration, disability verification, and intake process with our Deaf and Hard-of-Hearing Specialist
+Your eligibility for this accommodation is determined through the DPRC registration, disability verification, and initial appointment process with our Deaf and Hard-of-Hearing Specialist